 The geometric moray (Gymnothorax griseus) is one of the smaller and more docile moray eels.

-Some researchers speculate that moray eels contain toxins in their mouths and are poisonous.From many years of catching crayfish on the Kwa Zulu Natal coast I have never had a bite go sceptic.
+Some researchers speculate that moray eels contain toxins in their mouths and are poisonous.From many years of catching crayfish on the Kwa-Zulu Natal coast I have never had a bite go sceptic.
 After every bite I have soaked the bite area in hot water as hot as I can take it.
+After that a good clean with a disinfectant and I have never had a problem.
 Much of the bite damage occurs when one pulls ones hand back after being bitten.
 Many experts say that one should not pull back, however they should go try it themselves.
 The bite is usually sudden and unexpected and it is natural to pull away from it.
 I have personally seen one diver who lost the use of his thumb from a giant moray bite but that is unusual.

 Morays secrete mucus over their scaleless skin, which in some species contains toxins.
 They have a thick skin and a large number of cells that secrete mucus epidermis.

 The geometric moray eels are generally seen protruding from a hole or small cave during the day and are seldom if ever seen in the open.
 Sometimes as in these images, they can be seen hiding in soft leather corals, possibly because their coloration provides excellent camouflage in these corals.
 They are not aggressive but should be treated with caution because of their teeth.
 They are nocturnal hunters.

 Moray eels have proportionately small circular gills, located on posterior of the mouth and as a result the moray is constantly opening and closing its mouth.
 This facilitates sufficient water flow over its gills.
 In general the opening and closing of the mouth is not threatening behavior but one should not approach too closely.
 Even a small moray such as the geometric moray can deliver a painful bite.